Markeljan/oasis-pwa/README.md

-# Lens Hello World Smart Post
+# Oasis Dapp Lens Protocol + Smart Posts

 This repo contains smart contracts and a UI which demonstrates a Lens Smart Post to call a helloWorld() function on an external contract.